Fireball Jello Shots Recipe

 fireball shots recipe - ingredients to make a fireball jello shots

-What Is Fireball?
+What is Fireball?

 jello shots with fireball - fireball whiskey and oranges

-What Ingredients Go in These Fireball Jello Shots?
+What Ingredients Go in these Fireball Jello Shots?

-Fireball whiskey — The star of the show with its very unique cinnamon flavor.
+• Fireball whiskey — The star of the show with its very unique cinnamon flavor.

-Homemade orange simple syrup — Orange pairs nicely with cinnamon.
+• Homemade orange simple syrup — Orange pairs nicely with cinnamon.
 Get easy step-by-step instructions below.

-Unflavored gelatin — We needed to create the Jello shots.
+• Unflavored gelatin — We needed to create the Jello shots.
 You can use orange-flavored Jello.
 However, I find that it overpowers Fireball’s cinnamon taste.

-Oranges — Halved and emptied to use as unique containers and orange peel for the orange-infused simple syrup.
+• Oranges — Halved and emptied to use as unique containers and orange peel for the orange-infused simple syrup.
 Therefore, no shot cups or shot glasses are required!

 how to make fireball shots - half sliced orange

-How to Make Orange-infused Simple Syrup?
+How to Make Orange Simple Syrup

+Simple syrup is a key ingredient in many cocktail and cake recipes.
+It can be made plain or infused with many flavors, like oranges.
 It’s a versatile ingredient to use whenever you need to sweeten cold drinks because dissolving granulated sugar in them is more difficult as it doesn’t dissolve as well as in hot drinks.
+The ratio to make any simple syrup is always equal parts water, equal parts of sugar, and equal parts flavoring agent (if used).

 Ingredients:

-Water
+• Water

-Granulated white sugar
+• Granulated white sugar

+Allow the syrup cool down completely before transferring it into the storage container.
 It will keep in the refrigerator for up to 1 month.

 fireball whiskey jello shots recipe - orange without the pulp